 To show that the privilege trumps the public’s access rights, a party must, as a threshold matter, prove that the documents sought to be sealed are, in fact, privileged.
 Here, Utica’s in-house counsel submitted a sworn declaration generally attesting that the emails and notes “reflect legal advice.”
 You may read the declaration here.

 The court found the in-house lawyer’s conclusory declaration unpersuasive and insufficient.
-The court was unable to ascertain whether Utica was claiming privilege or work-product protections over each document.
-The court could not determine whether the email recipients were attorneys, employees, or outsiders.
+It was unable to ascertain whether Utica was claiming privilege or work-product protections over each document.
+And it could not determine whether the email recipients were attorneys, employees, or outsiders.
 And the declaration failed to prove that the putatively privileged emails were “intended to be, and in fact [were], kept confidential”—an essential element of the attorney–client privilege.

 Consequently, even though the court noted that the privilege may protect each MSJ exhibit, “without more information” the court could not “make the specific, on-the-record findings required to seal judicial documents.”